Deck Sheet Weight: Dead Load, Span, Handling & Cost Impact | VGI

 Span length and deck sheet weight form an interesting equation

 Long-span slabs demand heavier or thicker sheets because bending stress increases over distance.
-A lightweight deck sheet on a long span reacts like a trampoline under concrete load—not ideal unless someone wants an accidental disaster.
+A lightweight deck sheet on a long span reacts like a trampoline under concrete load.
 Meanwhile, short spans don’t strictly need heavy sheets.
-It’s not about preference; it’s about how physics treats the sheet.

 Future possibilities: lighter but stronger deck sheets

 Manufacturers are experimenting with higher-grade steel to reduce deck sheet weight while increasing strength.
-The goal is simple: get more performance with less mass.
 Better profiling techniques, stronger alloys and improved galvanizing are already shaping the next generation of deck sheets.